-Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Group is mainly exposed to foreign currency risk on its term loan and trade payables denominated in foreign currencies, primarily the EURO (EUR).
+Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
+The Group incurs foreign currency risk on transactions denominated in a currency other than the KD.
+The Group's exposure to the risk of changes in foreign exchange rates relates primarily to the Group's operating activities (when revenue or expense is denominated in a foreign currency) and the Group's net investment in a foreign subsidiary.

-The Group manages its currency risk based on the limits determined by management and a continuous assessment of the Group's open positions, current and expected exchange rate movements.
-The Group ensures that its net exposure is kept to an acceptable level
+The Group currently does not use financial derivatives to manage its exposure to currency risk.
+The Group manages its foreign currency risk based on the limits determined by management and a continuous assessment of the Group's open positions, current and expected exchange rate movements.
+The Group ensures that its net exposure is kept to an acceptable level, by dealing in currencies that do not fluctuate significantly against the KD.